tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 Furthermore, you receive an e-mail informing the request and providing a ticket number.

-The procedure to validate your account take up two working days.
+The procedure to validate your account take up two dias úteis.
 In the meantime, the information you provide is loaded in the **_Bank account under analysis_** panel.

 ![PrintScreen](/assets/BankInformation/BankInformation_06.png)